DuminduP/Rest-API-client/README.md

 ```
 phpunit
 ```
-5. Ren sample script to see the summary report.
+5. Run sample script to see the summary report.
 ```
 php summary.php
 ```